 However, it is not easy for mobile network clients to interface directly with transport networks [Transport-Slicing].
 Current GSMA guidelines for interconnection with transport networks [IR.34-GSMA] provide an application mapping into DSCP.
 However, apart from problems with classification of encrypted packets, these recommendations do not take into consideration other aspects in slicing like isolation, protection and replication.
 For example, during a PDU session setup the 3GPP control plane selects a 3GPP slice, 5QI (QoS parameters) and programs the user plane (gNB, UPF).
 This 3GPP slice and QoS firstly needs to have a corresponding mapping in the transport network segment(s) between the 3GPP user plane functions (N 3GPP Slices: M Transport).
 Secondly, there needs to be a mechanism for carrying the meta-data corresponding to the mapping in IP packet header so that the transport network can grant the service level provisioned.

-ACTN has been driving SDN standardization in IETF in the TEAS (Traffic Engineering and Signaling) WG with the emphasis of providing the desired customer interfaces that enable dynamic and automatic transport network slice instantiation and its life cycle operation [Transport-Slicing].
+ACTN has been driving SDN standardization in IETF in the TEAS (Traffic Engineering and Signaling) WG with the emphasis of providing the desired customer interfaces that enable dynamic and automatic transport network slice instantiation and its life cycle operation [VN-Model],[Transport-Slicing].

+This draft presents an extended ACTN architecture with 3GPP 5G transport architecture in order to provide a novel approach for an end-to-end service assurance mechanism to meet 3GPP 5G requirements for support of enhanced mobile broadband (eMBB) and for new ‘use cases’ that require massive machine-type communications (mMTC) and ultra-reliable and low latency communications (URLLC).
+In addition, this draft addresses requirements for transport network provisioning function requirements and data plane network programming to support end-to-end service assurance mechanism.

 Requirements Language